Horn & Hardart: Revivals

-In 1987, Horn & Hardart opened two 1950s themed Dine-O-Mat restaurants in New York.
+In 1987, Horn & Hardart opened two 1950s-themed Dine-O-Mat restaurants in New York.
 They closed less than two years later.

 In 1986 its only remaining Philadelphia area restaurant was in Bala Cynwyd, Pennsylvania.
 In summer 1987 the company opened another restaurant in Bensalem, Pennsylvania, a second in the Philadelphia area.
 Its planned square footage was 15000 sqft.
 The space was a former Duff's Cafeteria.
 In December 1988 it was to open another location in Jenkintown, Pennsylvania.

 In the early 1990s, two entrepreneurs bought the Philadelphia company (Horn & Hardart Baking Co.) out of bankruptcy.
-While they did not open any restaurants, they reproduced a dozen of the most famous food items, including macaroni and cheese, Harvard beets, tapioca pudding, and cucumber salad.
+While they did not open any restaurants, they recreated a dozen of the most famous dishes, including macaroni and cheese, Harvard beets, tapioca pudding, and cucumber salad.
 The food was packed fresh, refrigerated, and sold in supermarkets throughout Philadelphia and New Jersey.
 The food was still available up until 2002.

 The Horn & Hardart name was used for a now-dormant chain of coffee shops in Pennsylvania and New Jersey.
 The Horn & Hardart Coffee Co. closed its last coffee shop in 2005.

 As of 2016, the Horn & Hardart – Bakery Cafe is the name of a coffee shop in Philadelphia, Pennsylvania.

-The assets of the company were purchased in 2015 as Horn & Hardart Coffee.
-They recreated the original East Coast City Roast and branded coffee was offered as of 2016 on their website.
+The company's assets were acquired in 2015 as Horn & Hardart Coffee.
+They recreated the original East Coast City Roast, and branded coffee was offered on their website as of 2016.
 They also offered a subscription service called The Automat Club.

 As of November 2022, the official Horn & Hardart website announced that the brand had returned with a recreation of the original Automat Blend of coffee.
 The website also says the company is in the process of modernizing the Automat and restoring the brand online and in retail.
-The new CEO, David Arena, published his vision for the company online which he says includes reopening an Automat in the future.
+The new CEO, David Arena, published his vision for the company online, which he says includes reopening an Automat in the future.